 If you are under age 18, your parent, custodial parent or legal guardian must provide written consent by signing your application.
 A court order showing that you are an emancipated minor is acceptable in lieu of written consent.

 Falsifying information on any driver's license or identification card application is a criminal offense.
-Altering or assisting a person with improperly or fraudulently obtaining a driver's license, learner's permit, CDL, CDL instruction permit or ID card are also criminal offenses.[Back to Top]
+Altering or assisting a person with improperly or fraudulently obtaining a driver's license, learner's permit, CDL, commercial learner's permit or ID card are also criminal offenses.[Back to Top]

 Normally, your Virginia driver's license is valid for eight years and expires on your birthday.
 Your first driver's license will expire on your birthday in the eighth year of license validity.

 If you are under age 18, your learner's permit or driver's license will expire on your 20th birthday.